 Research Associate in Counter Terrorism

-Dr Leah Farrall is a Research Associate in Counter Terrorism at the US Studies Centre.
+Dr Leah Farrall was a Research Associate in Counter Terrorism at the US Studies Centre.
 She was a speaker at the US Studies Centre's National Summit in June 2011

 Farrall is a former senior Counter Terrorism Intelligence Analyst with the Australian Federal Police (AFP).
 During her time with the AFP, she served as the organisation's al Qaeda specialist and worked on a range of international and domestic counter terrorism investigations.
 She was also the Senior Intelligence Analyst in the AFP's Jakarta Regional Cooperation Team in Indonesia and the Forward Operating Post after the second Bali bombings.